NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 *h<sub>outlet,average</sub>*  = average specific enthalpy at the coil outlet [J/kg]

-<div img="image3917.txt">\({\dot m_{inlet}}\)</div>         = mass flow rate at the inlet to the coil as established by the parent object (Ref.
+<span>${\dot m_{inlet}}$</span>         = mass flow rate at the inlet to the coil as established by the parent object (Ref.
 AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed, Mass Flow Rate Calculation).
 This flow rate is the average value determined by the parent object, accounting for the specified flow rate when the heating coil is ON and the specified flow rate when the heating coil is OFF for the time step being simulated.

 n Outlet air temperature